ShenduoZhang/shenduo.icu/courses.md

   2. 79/B/3.0
 - Note Language: Chinese

-This class was notorious for its hard exams among the class of 2021.
-But professor Wang did put a lot of efforts into it and it was a solid class!
+Solid class but notorious for its hard exams among the class of 2021, particularly the second term.
+Professor Wang did put a lot of efforts into it and it was an indeed solid class!
 I definitely could have done better.
 [OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwigb__Toq9opu9Pza)

 ## ODE